 The performance of the vendor can be monitored using a Service Level Agreement (SLA).
 The Associate SLAs action is used to associate previously created SLAs.
 Vendor performance is monitored against a Maximo object.
 Work orders, service requests and assets are common objects where SLAs are applied, but you could also use an SLA to monitor the qualification renewal status of the people (labor) who work for the vendor.
 When creating the SLAs in the Service Level Agreements application you should set the type to be VENDOR, add the vendor and the vendor contact who will be responsible for adherence to the SLA.
 While the SLA can be associated with any type of contract the applies to Maximo object is where that contract will be used.
 For example, a purchasing contract is used on a PO and the applies to object would then be PO.
 A Key Performance Indicator (KPI) can be used to monitor the delivery times of the items purchased for a commodity group against the lead times that the vendor indicated when the contract was raised.
 An SLA also supports the monitoring of a condition using an Escalation, this might be used for the vendor response time on a service request or work order, sending out a notification to the vendor if the target start had been missed.
 When the master contract is used to create associated contracts, the associated SLA are also copied.

 The Master Contract application has a Terms and Conditions tab.
-When creating a new master contract, the terms and conditions are copied from those defined for the contract type MASTER in the Organizations application and action Contract Options (see below).
+When creating a new master contract, the terms and conditions are copied from those defined for the contract type MASTER in the A structural element of a Maximo database which is used for data sharing and is often aligned to a legal entity of an organisation.
+More application and action Contract Options (see below).
 New terms and conditions can be created on a master contract record, for example those specific to a vendor by entering a description and long description but leaving the term field blank.
 When the master contract is used to create associated contracts the terms and conditions are not copied, instead they are inherited for the particular contract type being created.

 The Master Contract application also has a Properties tab.
 When creating a new master contract, the properties are copied from those defined for the contract type MASTER in the Organizations application and action Contract Options (see below).